Greg Valcante, PhD

 Ann Marie Orlando, PhD

-A. Required one to two months rotation occurring in the first year at institution 3 and requiring 10% of the resident’s time.
+A. Required rotation occurring in the first year at institution 3 and allowing the resident exposure.

-C. Fellows spend a full day at the schools with Susan, which consist of separate interviews with student, family, teachers and related school staff and classroom observations.
+C. Residents spend a full day at the schools with Ann-Marie Orlando, PhD, or Greg Valcante, PhD, or Art Wallen, MS/BCBA, which consists of separate interviews with student, family, teachers and related school staff and classroom observations.
+Faculty is available for consultations.
+The school psychology shadowing experience consists of 1 or 2 partial mornings which may include classroom observation.

-D. The children seen during this rotation are about 65% males and 35% females; 40% are Caucasian, 30% African American and 30% Hispanic.
+D. The children seen during this rotation are about 80% males and 20% females; 50% are Caucasian, 25% African American and 25% Hispanic.
 Ages range from 5 to and including 17 years; the majority are between 6 and 12 years of age.
-Approximately 30% have school behavioral problems, 20% anxiety disorders, 40% learning disorders, 20% mood disorders, and 50% are developmentally disabled, 20% are responding to stressful environments, i.e., family disruption, death in the family, abuse.
+Approximately 70% have school behavioral problems, 20% anxiety disorders, 20% learning disorders, 20% mood disorders, and 80% are intellectually disabled, at least 20% are responding to stressful environments, i.e., family disruption, death in the family, abuse.
+The recommendations also focus on the identification and prevention of risk factors for such problems.
+There are NO recommendations made at the school shadowing experience.

 G. Following are the goals and objectives for this rotation: